michkoll/fakenevtx/usecases/README.md

 ## 003 Change timestamp

-This use case changes the time generated timestamp for a given event record ID.
+This use case changes the TimeGenerated timestamp for a given event record ID.
+The timestamp can be incremented or decremented.

 **Note**: Currently the order of the events is not changed.